Persistence - MongoDB

 @Override

-public void recover(String json) {
+public void recover(JsonObject value) {

-if (!Recovery.isError(json)) {
+if (!Recovery.isError(value)) {

-Recovery<MyState, MyEvent> obj = Recovery.convertValue(json,
+Recovery<MyState, MyEvent> obj = Recovery.convertValue(value,

-new TypeReference<Recovery<MyState, MyEvent>>(){});
+new GenericType<Recovery<MyState, MyEvent>>(){});

 logger().debug(String.format("Recovery: %s", obj.toString()));